browserengineering/book/book/styles.md

     # ...
 ```

 Note that before sorting `rules`, it is in file order.
-Since Python's
+Python's
-`sorted` function keeps the relative order of things when possible,
+`sorted` function keeps the relative order of things with equal
-file order thus acts as a tie breaker, as it should.
+priority, so file order acts as a tie breaker, as it should.

 That's it: we've added CSS to our web browser!
 I mean---for background
 colors.
 But there's more to web design than that.
 For example, if